BAMresearch/SOFA/docs/source/codebase.rst

 Main Window  `source <https://github.com/2Puck/sofa/tree/development>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The main window of SOFA contains ... .
+The main window of SOFA allows the user to import, process and export experimental force spectroscopy data.
+To improve the clarity of the window it is divided into smaller frames.
+The *Files* frame contains two buttons to open the :ref:`import <import window implementation>` and :ref:`export window <export window implementation>`.
+In the *Active Data* frame the imported force volumes can be switched using the drop-down menu and the name size and location of the active force volume.
+The plots .
+The different widgets in the frames are arranged with the pack geometry manager.

 The widgets .
 The main window uses mostly the pack geometry manager.
 Only for complexer layouts like in the in ... frame the grid manager is used.

 einzelne frames erklären
 wie sind plots in tkinter eingebunden
 gui interface ansprechen warum nachher attribute setzen
 interaktionsmöglichkeiten toolbars histogram buttons
 import and export window ansprechen

+.. _import window implementation:

 Import Window
 ~~~~~~~~~~~~~